PiSugar/sugar-wifi-conf/README.md

 - get other custom info, e.g. CPU tempreture, CPU load, or whatever you can get by shell
 - remote control the pi to execute shell script and get response, such as shutdown, reboot

-Tested on Raspberry Pi 5B/4B/3B/3B+/zerow/zero2w (models with bluetooth) with Raspbian.
+Tested on Raspberry Pi 5B/4B/3B/3B+/zero w/zero2 w (models with bluetooth) with Raspbian.

+Client-side app includes Wechat miniapp and PiSugar APP (supports wifi config from 1.1.0), please scan the QR-code above.

-To access client-side app, please use Wechat app to scan the QR-code above.
-Source code of client-side is in folder /sugar-wifi-miniapp.
+Source code of Wechat miniapp is in folder /sugar-wifi-miniapp.

 If you don't have wechat, you can use web-bluetooth to connect to your pi.
 Make sure your device and broswer support web-bluetooth api, visit [https://www.pisugar.com/sugar-wifi-conf](https://www.pisugar.com/sugar-wifi-conf) to connect.
 (Tested on MacOS and Android with Chrome, iOS [WebBLE](https://apps.apple.com/us/app/webble/id1193531073) browser) Source code of web-bluetooth client is in folder /web-bluetooth-client.